Dr Sergei Zotov

 About me

-2019 – 2020: the fellowship of Fritz-Thyssen-Foundation in Gotha and fellowship of Foundation of the Berlin House of Representatives in the Humboldt University (Berlin)
+2019 – 2020: Fellowship of Fritz-Thyssen-Foundation in Gotha and fellowship of Foundation of the Berlin House of Representatives in the Humboldt University (Berlin)

 2018: Russian Enlightener prize for the best non-fictional book in Humanities